 Discover the range of colours of LOGOCLIC® laminate flooring!

 When it comes to surface texture, LOGOCLIC® offers you a wide range of laminate and real wood look as well as a tile or stone look.
 No matter what furnishing style you are planning, you will find the right laminate flooring with us.
 The colour spectrum ranges from light to dark – from anthracite grey, such as the “Slate Anthracite” decor from the Ceramico product group, to reddish brown, such as the “Hickory Morino” decor from the Silentos laminate flooring, to beige (Vinto 192/10 laminate, “Diamond Oak” decor) or white, such as the “Bianco” decor from the Ceramico 1285 product group.
+You can also choose between matt laminate and glossy laminate.

 You see: when choosing LOGOCLIC® you can decide which laminate you prefer on the basis of colour!